Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-63-torn.md

 So, Daar did what he had to do.
 He allowed himself to mourn in private.
 First stoically with the HEAT, and then more personally with Regaari, the single deepest friendship of his life.
 Daar saw to their medical needs before the two of them fell into an exhausted, dreamless sleep.

 He woke in the ship’s early hours, as was his well-trained habit.
 Then he remembered what he saw.
-One of his Brothers, an incredibly rare, talented, quirky and *beautiful* man he was proud to call a friend...peeled apart like a gods-damned onion.
+One of his Brothers, an incredibly rare, talented, quirky and *beautiful* man he was proud to call a friend... peeled apart like a gods-damned onion.
 The rage and pain returned manyfold.

 Most of the time, strength was more of an ideal or a metaphor than a hard requirement.
 Oh, he prided himself in being a unwavering, stoic father for the whole of the Gao, and of course he was proud of having the most hugest bestest muscles of anyone.
-But the *one time* his *real* strength had been called upon...He, the fastest, hardest, strongest, toughest damned critter in the entire fuckin’ galaxy, a ‘Back good enough to *crush* tank-Hunters in his paws, he against whom nobody could stand...failed.
+But the *one time* his *real* strength had been called upon...
+He, the fastest, hardest, strongest, toughest damned critter in the entire fuckin’ galaxy, a ‘Back good enough to *crush* tank-Hunters in his paws, he against whom nobody could stand... failed.
 He failed because all his vast strength was *useless* against a star-powered forcefield suite.
 None of his power in any sense of the term could have helped.

 And someone he dearly loved had died *horribly* because of that.
 Because of his *weakness* in the face of a clever, determined foe.
 Because in the rush to destroy the superweapon, he had not the wit to see what else might be done with it.
 He were too gods-damned focused on the objective and not nearly fuckin’ enough on *how* to achieve it!
 They should have just boarded, dropped a *huge* fuckin’ nuke, and left immediately!
 In, out, a minute *tops!* Why the in the balls-licking *fuck* did they insist on doing what they always did!?
 Did nobody in either his or the Human’s staff think that maybe, just *maybe* a fuckin’ *forcefield ship in space* might possibly have something nasty in store?
 Were they afraid to voice objections?
 Did nobody think in time?